-Prof. Susan Bourne was recently appointed to the Editorial Board of CrystEngComm and she will travel to Cambridge, UK in November to attend their next board meeting.
+Prof. Susan Bourne was recently appointed to the Editorial Board of CrystEngComm and she travelled to Cambridge, UK in November 2018 to attend their board meeting.

 Prof. Susan Bourne travelled to Gaborone, Botswana in October to attend the 2nd Symposium on Organic and Inorganic Chemistry, Southern Africa (SOIC) as a Plenary speaker.
 She also served as an International Advising Committee member.

 Dr. Clive Oliver, who is on sabbatical from July to December, travelled to Chicago, USA to visit the International Institute of Nanotechnology at Northwestern University, Evanston, as a visiting scholar from 1-19 October.
 He then travels to Georgetown University in Washington D.C. to visit the Chemistry Department and deliver a research seminar.

 Adrien Ndamyabera, Laurelle Joseph and Jacky Bouanga Boudiombo attended the INDABA 9 Conference on "Modeling Structures and Properties", at Skukuza, Kruger National Park in September, where they presented posters.

 Professor Mino Caira travelled to Paris, to attend the 2nd International Congress and Exhibition on Pharmacy (Pharmacy-2018), as a Keynote Speaker from 20 - 21 August.
 He then travelled to Oviedo, Spain to attend the European Crystallographic Meeting (ECM31), as Co-chair, with Dr Laszlo Fabian, of a microsymposium entitled ‘The role of supramolecular interactions in polymorphs and co-crystals’, from 22-27 August.